 Yes, this means digging through every credit card statement and bank account detail—even that gym membership you forgot about, but it’s still monthly payable.

 Your goal?
-To get a clear overview of your take-home pay versus expenses—a big step if there’s ever been one in drawing up a household or individual money plan.
+Gaining a clear overview of your take-home pay compared to your expenses is an essential step in drawing up a household or individual money plan.

-When income minus expenses leaves room for extra money each month, real progress starts toward those bigger goals we all dream of hitting someday.
+When you find that your income minus expenses leaves you with extra money each month, you’re making real progress toward those bigger financial goals we all aspire to achieve.

 Why Traditional Methods Aren’t Enough

-Gone are the days when budgeting methods primarily relied on pen and paper.
-Nowadays, tools for tracking finances are inside electronic devices.
+Gone are those days when I’ve relied on pen and paper as part of my budgeting methods.
+Nowadays, I can easily access tools for tracking finances inside my electronic devices.

 Your grandma’s envelope system was great for her time.
 Today?
 Not so much.
 We deal with multiple income streams, online subscriptions, and fluctuating expenses.